 On April 1, 2021, we closed the acquisition from GR Energy Services of substantially all of the assets used in connection with its Flex Flow business ("Flex Flow Acquisition"), predominantly relating to the rental, sale and service of surface-mounted horizontal pumping systems and horizontal jet pumping systems in the U.S. The transaction consisted of an initial cash consideration of \$90 million and additional contingent consideration if certain profitability thresholds are achieved during the one-year period following the closing of the transaction.
-Mr. J. Wayne Richards, who serves on the Company's Board of Directors, is a minority shareholder, President and Chief Executive Officer of GR Energy Services.
+Mr. J. Wayne Richards, who previously served on the Company's Board of Directors, is a minority shareholder, President and Chief Executive Officer of GR Energy Services.
 Consistent with our related person transactions policy and code of conduct, Mr. Richards recused himself from all board discussions related to the Flex Flow Acquisition and did not participate in any negotiations with respect thereto.
-Furthermore, Mr. Richards will continue to recuse himself from any future matters related to Flex Flow business.
-Our Board, excluding Mr. Richards, in consultation with its independent financial advisors, independently evaluated and approved the Flex Flow Acquisition and, together with our executive team, will make any required future determinations regarding the Flex Flow Acquisition.
+In August 2021, Mr. Richards resigned from the Company's Board of Directors for personal reasons.
+The resignation was not the result of any disagreement with the Company or any of its affiliates on any matter relating to the Company's operations, policies or practices.